kevinkarbstein/GenomeXtract/README.md

 ```

 ### assembleOrgGenome
-**This script automatically extracts and compares gene features, and aligns plastid genome sequences from files downloaded from NCBI.**
+**This script automatically extracts and compares gene features, and aligns plastid genome sequences from files downloaded from NCBI.
+It creates MaxLik trees using either RAxML or IQ-TREE.**

 ```
 # basic code: